Lole Titan Jacket

 • This jacket insulation used 14 plastic bottles in its manufacturing – 14 bottles that will never see a landfill

-It is so cool to be able to take plastic bottles and re-purpose them into fabric, especially something soft and compressible enough that it can be compared to down.
-We will cover sustainable practices at the end of the post, but let’s focus on the fill and its actual function: which in simple terms is there to keep you warm!
+It is so cool to take plastic bottles and re-purpose them into the fabric, especially something soft and compressible enough to be compared to down.
+We will cover sustainable practices at the end of the post, but let’s focus on the fill and its actual function, which simply is there to keep you warm!

 Natural Versus Synthetic

-Natural down is fantastic as fill but if it gets wet, it loses its insulating capabilities.
-To complicate that, it takes FOREVER to dry in a dryer let alone while you wear it.
-Natural down also tends to eventually poke through the lining over time and this can be quite itchy.
+Natural down is fantastic as fill.
+But when the down gets wet, it loses its insulating capabilities.
+To complicate that, it takes FOREVER to dry in a dryer, let alone while you wear it.
+Over time, natural down tends to poke through the lining, which can be quite itchy.
 Lastly, it comes with a very steep price tag!
-Lole is definitely on trend here and you’ll see synthetic fill dominate in technical products.
-That’s because it’s getting as good, if not better than natural fabrics for many applications.
+Lole is definitely on trend here, and you’ll see synthetic fill dominate in technical products.
+That’s because it’s getting as good, if not better, than natural fabrics for many applications.

-Case and point, a friend of mine has a property in the woods that’s normally a half hour drive down a lonesome, narrow trail.
-This leads to a cabin nestled in 200 acres of solitude.
-We went in one early December day by truck, only to find at least 20 down trees along the way that had to be moved out of our way.
-3-4 hours later, SOAKING wet on a rain/snow mix day, we arrived to a frozen cabin very wet and very cold!
-So we hung our clothes near the woodstove to dry.
-You just don’t have that option with natural down!
-The outdoors can be full of unknown surprises and the Titan gives me that much more confidence out there.
+Case in point, a friend of mine has a property in the woods, which normally is a half-hour drive down a lonesome, narrow trail leading to a cabin nestled in 200 acres of solitude.
+We went in one early December day by truck, only to find at least 20 down trees that had to be moved.
+3-4 hours later, SOAKING wet on a rain/snow mix day, we finally arrive soaking and cold at a cold cabin!
+We hung our clothes near the woodstove to dry.
+You don’t have that option with natural down!
+The outdoors can be full of unknown surprises, and the Titan jacket gives me that much more confidence out there.

 Inner Lining